Rolland-Pilain

-The partners
+History

 Rolland was already a successful businessman locally who had made a fortune in the wine business. Émile Pilain had a more technical background, having been trained by his uncle, François Pilain, who had relocated to Lyon and himself established the Société des Automobiles Pilain (SAP).
 Emile, the nephew, had remained in the Tours area, however.
 (Note: The two Pilain automobile manufacturers are sometimes confused with one another: there is, however, nothing in common between the uncle's business Société des Automobiles Pilain (SAP) and the nephew's business apart from the name "Pilain".)

 Building the business

 The partners started by repairing and selling motor vehicle, before they started producing their own cars, which appeared only in 1907.

 In 1911 the business relocated to 44, place Rabelais, still in Tours, and the company became a Société anonyme (effectively a limited liability company).
 The company would retain this status until the money ran out, in 1925.